PeopleGreat/PQDA/README.md

-The code will be gradually released!
+The code will be gradually released !